 SFGMC remains deeply committed to the San Francisco area through partnerships and work in the schools, and will maintain a national lens as well.
 The robust onsite activity in the new building will be counterbalanced with these exuberant external programs:

 A continuation of the sing-out program with a focus on community engagement and milestone opportunities

 A national outreach program, including the it gets better tour, a life-changing community residency and performance program produced by SFGMC in collaboration with the It Gets Better Project and Speak Theater Arts

-The expansion of the newly established program, RHYTHM (Reaching Youth Through Music), the fully immersive workshop series that brings SFGMC into Bay Area schools, inspiring students to live their most authentic lives through discussions about community, the sharing of personal stories, and music
+The expansion of RHYTHM (Reaching Youth Through Music), the fully immersive workshop series that brings SFGMC into Bay Area schools, inspiring students to live their most authentic lives through discussions about community, the sharing of personal stories, and music

 National LGBTQ Arts Center